smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 ### 5.&nbsp;&nbsp; Impact of calling context

-Listing E shows a subtle logic error that causes loss of NRVO benefit.
-In `main`, an instance of `S` is created using the default constructor in the first line and is then assigned the return value from function `get_E`.
+Listing E shows a subtle logic error that causes loss of NRVO benefit: In `main`, an instance of `S` is created using the default constructor in the first line and it is then assigned the return value from function `get_E`.
 This situation requires the compiler to create two objects and invoke the assignment operator to set variable `s` to the function's return value.

-To repeat, the situation in Listing E is a logic error; not a case of the compiler not performing optimization.
+To repeat, the situation in Listing E is a logic error; not a case of the compiler not performing NRVO.

 **Note:** The loss of optimization benefit in Listing E applies even if function `get_E` returns an unnamed object.